Spend an adventurous day in Palma de Mallorca by booking a Palma de Mallorca bike tour.

 Cookies Baked by Nuns at Convento de Santa Clara

 The cookies were delicious.
-We got two boxes to share with the group and we had leftovers, so we had to sneak them onto the cruise ship.
-It was a good thing because we ate cookies during our road trip to Girona, Spain the day of embarkation.
+We got two boxes to share with the group, and we had leftovers, so we had to sneak them onto the cruise ship.
+You’re not allowed to bring back unsealed foods onto the cruise ship, but we managed to on this day.

 Can Joan de s’Aigo